realA10001986/Time-Circuits-Display/README.md

 It is ok to leave the TCD in this mode, especially if it is mounted in a car or places with no WiFi networks available.

->Please do not leave computers/hand helds permanently connected to the TCD's AP.
+>Please do not leave computers/handhelds permanently connected to the TCD's AP.
 These devices might think they are connected to the internet and therefore hammer the TCD with DNS and HTTP requests which might lead to packet loss and disruptions.

 >If you want your device to remain in AP-mode, please choose a suitable WiFi channel on the Config Portal's "WiFi Configuration" page.
 See [here](#-wifi-channel).